 Over the past two weeks, the novel coronavirus has reshaped life as we know it at Columbia University.
 I hope this note finds you well and safe.
 I am writing to highlight even more changes that are impacting life here at the School of Social Work for students, staff, and faculty.
 These include:

 - The establishment of a working group, a common set of resources, and a series of supportive spaces, announced by Dean Karma Lowe on March 13th, for addressing the rise of anti-Asian bias and ethnic discrimination that has, sadly, accompanied the pandemic.

-- The suspension of field placement activities through Friday, May 8th, the last day of the spring semester, announced by Dean Kathryne Leak on March 16th.
+- The suspension of practicum placement activities through Friday, May 8th, the last day of the spring semester, announced by Dean Kathryne Leak on March 16th.